 Gidron (1978) studied volunteers assisting paid workers at mental health institutions.
 Survey data was collected from 317 respondents.
 Women were 84% of respondents.
 A small 22% were 24 years old or younger, 26% were 25-54, and 55 years or older had 52%.
-Most of the men were in the 22% and 26% age? categories.
-Only a few people also worked a salary job in combination with the volunteering.
-It was found that 46% of people worked at the respected institution from 4 years and up.
+Only a few people also worked a salary job in addition to volunteering.
+It was found that 46% of people worked at the respected institution for 4 years or more.
 It was also concluded that the older one was, the greater the chance that they would stay.

 Theories on Volunteer Motivation

-It is important to understand volunteer motivation so organizations can better advertise to volunteers and make volunteering more appealing to people to attract and retain them.
+It is important to understand volunteer motivation so organizations can better advertise to volunteers and make volunteering more appealing to people.
+Greater appeal should increase the organizations’ ability to attract and retain their volunteers.

 Tapp and Spanier (1973) conducted a study comparing the attitudes and motivations of volunteer phone counselor college students and regular college students.
 The results showed that the volunteers were more altruistic in their motivations for volunteering.
 Howarth (1976) studied 374 female volunteer responses to a survey to gain insight into volunteer motivation or volunteer personality aspects.
 Howarth (1976) concluded that one avenue is that people volunteer due to their conscience giving them anxiety and that by volunteering their anxiety is reduced.
 Gidron (1978) concluded that volunteers are altruistic, but seek socialization from the organization when they volunteer, and people may leave if that is not provided.

 The Two-Factor model was introduced by Horton-Smith (1981) as he developed a two-factor model for understanding volunteer motivation.
 He distinguishes between altruistic motives (feeling good about helping others) and egoistic motives (tangible rewards).
 These can also be seen as intrinsic and extrinsic, respectively.
 Frisch and Gerrard (1981) studied the characteristics and motives of Red Cross volunteers through a questionnaire.
 The sample was mostly white, well educated, middle-aged, and female.
 Volunteers were motivated primarily due to altruism, especially the older people.
 They found that people were motivated to volunteer by either altruistic motives (concern for others) or egoistic motives (concern for themselves).
 Fitch (1987) surveyed 76 college students in order to study characteristics, motivations, and specifically the interrelationship between the reasons for volunteering and demographic variables.
 Results demonstrated that participants were mostly women, were both altruistically and egoistically motivated, and started volunteering at an early age.
+Another earlier theory for why people volunteer is the altruism-egoism debate.
+This means that primary motives for volunteering fall into a spectrum between these two categories based on responses to individual questions (Collins, 2014).

 Previous theories on volunteerism include that continuing to help is influenced by whether the particular activity fits with the helper's own needs and goals, and that different volunteers have different types and number of goals.
-Another earlier theory for why people volunteer is the altruism-egoism debate.
-This means that primary motives for volunteering fall into a spectrum between these two categories based off of individual questions asked (Collins, 2014).
 Furthermore, there is the functional approach which is a motivational perspective that starts, directs, and maintains volunteerism action (Esmond, 2004).
 Katz (1960) also states how people can engage in the same goals, but for different reasons.
-Another aspect of volunteer motivation is if the volunteering activity satisfies the concerns of the volunteer since they may be more passionate about it (Clary & Snyder, 1999).
+Another aspect of volunteer motivation is if the volunteering activity satisfies the concerns of the volunteer, since they may be more passionate about it (Clary & Snyder, 1999).
+This would in turn increase motivation since it is something they innately care about.

 Clary developed the theory by combining aspects from Katz’s theory above (Katz, 1960) and Smith et al. (1956).
 Clary wanted to include aspects of psychodynamic theory, Gestalt psychology, self-psychology, the behaviorist perspective of human nature, as well as ego (Clary et al, 1998).